+I am a PhD student in the Rice Computational Imaging Group working under Dr. Ashok Veeraraghavan.
+My research interests are in remote photoplethysmography, computational imaging, and machine learning.
 My research goal is to build systems for robust camera-based vital signs monitoring for realistic, unconstrained applications.
 I work with hardware and software to jointly design optical systems and optimization-based algorithms to recover weak blood flow signals recorded by a camera from small color variations in the skin, corrupted by light variations and motion.

-Currently, I am working on a remote photoplethysmography system to continuously and unobtrusively measure vital signs using cameras for improved driver monitoring systems.
+I interned at Microsoft Research with Daniel McDuff in 2019 and Mitsubishi Electric Research Lab with Tim Marks and Hassan Mansour in 2018 and 2017.
+I am a recipient of the Ken Kennedy Institute for Information Technology Schlumberger Graduate Fellowship and the Texas Instruments Fellowship.
 Before coming to Rice, I graduated from St. Mary’s University in San Antonio, TX with a B.S. in Physics (summa cum laude) in 2015.
 At St. Mary’s I have worked on computational modeling of molecules and nanoparticles.
-I was born and raised in Gliwice, Poland.